mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 ## Installation
-Follow the steps below to set up and run Jurnito on your local machine.
+Follow the steps below to set up and run Journito on your local machine.
 This guide assumes you have basic knowledge of software installation and system dependencies.

 Prerequisites
 Before installing, ensure you have the following software installed on your machine: